 "The ACTRI is part of a national

-Clinical and Translational Science Award (CTSA) consortium created to accelerate laboratory discoveries into treatments for patients.
+Clinical and Translational Science Award (CTSA) consortium created to accelerate laboratory discoveries into treatments for patients by facilitating research resources for all investigators.
 The CTSA program is led by the

 National Institutes of Health's National Center for Advancing Translational Sciences (NCATS).”